|Guide||♦||11 Triplogs||1 Topic|

-In 1897, the Atchison, Topeka and Santa Fe RR acquired the Atlantic and Pacific RR assets and operated the route under the ATSF subsidiary Santa Fe Pacific RR.
+In 1897, the Atchison, Topeka, and Santa Fe RR acquired the Atlantic and Pacific RR assets and operated the route under the ATSF subsidiary Santa Fe Pacific RR.
 A year later, tragedy struck the route when wooden timbers supporting the Johnson Canyon Railway Tunnel caught fire.
 At least two men perished fighting the blaze.
-This prompted a reconstruction of the tunnel incorporating steel boilerplate to replace any of the wooden shoring.
+This prompted reconstruction of the tunnel incorporating steel boilerplate to replace any of the wooden shoring.

 As the rolling stock began to carry weight beyond the capability of the original bridges, a combination of retaining walls with fill replaced many of the original structures.
-The exact date of this construction is unknown, but photos thought to be taken in the late 1930's showing the tunnel's western entrance, no longer have a trestle.
+The exact date of this construction is unknown, but photos thought to be taken in the late 1930s showing the tunnel's western entrance no longer have a trestle.
 A Santa Fe RR postcard from 1937 shows the tunnel and trestle in place.
 We can report with a high degree of confidence that many of the concrete retaining walls are dated "1921".

 During WWII, this rail route was considered of such strategic military importance that guards were placed by the tunnel to prevent sabotage.
-Wooden remains of the guardhouse can be found today above the tunnel entrance near a foot path.
+Wooden remains of the guardhouse can be found today above the tunnel entrance near a footpath.
 In 1943, the Office of War Information hired a photographer named Jack Delano to record rail activity along the Santa Fe route.
 I found two photos of Johnson Canyon by Jack Delano in the War Information archive.
 It's always interesting to compare some of these older shots to today.

-The Hike: Start your hike from the trailhead near the abandoned settlement of Welch Station located near the intersection of FR6 and the abandoned Santa Fe railway right-of-way.
+Start your hike from the trailhead near the abandoned settlement of Welch Station located near the intersection of FR6 and the abandoned Santa Fe railway right-of-way.
 If you walk over to the northwest corner of this intersection, you will find a large concrete slab.
 This is all that remains of the old Welch Station.
-If you explore the immediate vicinity you can find remains of some smaller concrete pads, presumably from other support buildings.
+If you explore the immediate vicinity, you can find remains of some smaller concrete pads, presumably from other support buildings.

-The hike east along the abandoned roadbed begins on small flat plain with little grade that soon becomes surrounded by gentle rolling hills.
+The hike east along the abandoned roadbed begins on a small flat plain with little grade that soon becomes surrounded by gentle rolling hills.
 We discovered squash and small gourds growing along the embankments (some of which made their way back home to supplement a Halloween fall season display).
 There is an intact bridge crossing a small wash that had a particularly high concentration of these yellow and green gourds.

 Immediately past this bridge is the first noticeable rock cut.
 As you walk through the cut you will pass under some high voltage transmission lines and will soon be rewarded with your first sweeping views of Johnson Canyon.

 We begin to close the distance between us and the steel reinforcement walls without being able to spot the tunnel.
-Johnson Canyon seems to be at the height of its fall colours dressed in spectacular yellow or green foliage.
+Johnson Canyon seems to be at the height of its fall colors dressed in spectacular yellow or green foliage.
 Some tall Ponderosa Pines are evident in the canyon.
-As we make our way around a bend I can spot some masonry work into a cliff beside a rock cut... the entrance to the Johnson Canyon Railway Tunnel!
+As we make our way around a bend, I can spot some masonry work into a cliff beside a rock cut... the entrance to the Johnson Canyon Railway Tunnel!

 As we get closer and closer to the tunnel entrance, we notice some wooden and steel features sticking up near the roadbed.
-From the older photos I believe we are walking over the site of the original trestle.
+From the older photos, I believe we are walking over the site of the original trestle.
 It would appear the bridge was left intact and fill placed all around it.
 We gaze back down the canyon for one last glimpse before we enter the tunnel.
 We have traveled 2.4 miles from the FR6 intersection to reach the tunnel entrance.
 GPS coordinates for the tunnel are 35o 14.820'N, 112o 20.038'W.

 The west entrance to the tunnel shows some of the stone mason's skills.
-There are signs of erosion near the entrance, but no major obstacles.
-As you walk into the tunnel, the steel boilerplate that replace timber shoring after the 1898 fire is very evident.
+There are signs of erosion near the entrance but no major obstacles.
+As you walk into the tunnel, the steel boilerplate that replaces timber shoring after the 1898 fire is very evident.
 The tunnel gently curves to the left and is only about 400 feet long.
 The relatively short distance allows sufficient light to pass into the tunnel such that flashlights are not a requirement.